danrasband/twitterhatespeech/readme.md

 After researching the above mentioned research papers on hate speech identification, we selected ["Automated Hate Speech Detection and the Problem of Offensive Language"](https://github.com/t-davidson/hate-speech-and-offensive-language) by [Davidson](https://arxiv.org/abs/1703.04009) for our baseline model because:

-- It contains the underlying data with tweets classified as `hate speech`, `offensive language` and `other` that we can use to retrain the model
+- It contains the underlying data with tweets classified as `hate speech`, `offensive language` and `neither` that we can use to retrain the model
 - We were able to successfully replicate the model based on their data and code
 - The authors achieved reasonable accuracy
 - The output contains probabilities that we can use to assess the severity of the problem